Masinde10/Masinde-Victor-dsc-10-Phase1-project/README.md

 ### Project Goal

-My project aims at Knowing the types of airplanes used in commercial and private entreprises.What plane models are prone to accidents.I also aim to know if the accidents due to human error or plane condition.
-The frequency of accidents and losses in this business is important therefore I want to know how often are plane accidents.
+My project aims at Knowing the types of airplanes used in commercial and private entreprises and their aggregate against Total uninjured passengers.I am using the number of uninjured passengers to gauge the lowest risk.
+-who are the Air service providers with the highest uninjured passengers?
+-What plane models are not prone to accidents?
+-what models that have good safety features?
+-How many engines and what type of engines are good for our business?.
 At the end I will give actionable insights that will help the board to make a decision.

 ## Data Understanding
 For my project, I am working with data that has already been collected by other data scientists.
 The data is stored in **kaggle** where it is updated oftenly and is made accessible to everyone who wants to do research with it.
 The data is stored in a **csv format** inside a folder named 'data'.
 When we read the data to our notebook using the pandas library, we get a dataframe as our output.
 The dataframe has 90348 rows and 31 columns.
 The columns define our data by giving the differnt fields their names while the rows hold the information of different columns.From a quick look at the dataframe, we know that the data we are dealing with is from investigation of aircraft accidents.
 We have both continous and categorical data, with the latter making the most part of our data.
 Out of 31 columns, 26 columns are made up of categorical data.
 The categorical data is in object form while the contious data is in float form.